MKand/cloud-hackathons-aiapp/hacks/genai-genkit/solutions.md

 Always refer students to the [gHacks website](https://ghacks.dev) for the student guide: [https://ghacks.dev](https://ghacks.dev)

 > **Note** Students should **NOT** be given a link to the gHacks Github repo before or during a hack.
 The student guide intentionally does **NOT** have any links to the Coach's guide or the GitHub repo.

+### Additional Coach Prerequisites (Optional)

+*Please list any additional pre-event setup steps a coach would be required to set up such as, creating or hosting a shared dataset, or preparing external resources.*

 ## Google Cloud Requirements